metascroy/mlx-exp/README.md

 2. Run whisper prog in python to export example data and get ground truth for C++: `python run_whisper.py`

 3. Run in C++: `sh build_and_run_whisper.sh`.
-You might need to adjust the model paths to point to the program/data paths from steps 1/2.
+You might need to adjust the model paths in src/main_whisper.cpp to point to the program/data paths from steps 1/2.